 I love strolling around Paris with a cafe au lait and croissant in hand as the air becomes crisp, and the leaves are changing.

 The weather fluctuates, so you’ll want to pack layers and bring an umbrella.

 Warmer days average in the high 60s, with temperatures dropping to low 50s and occasionally the high 40s.

-Fall is prime time to sit in one of the city’s many parks with a cafe au lait and croissant.
+Fall is prime time to sit in one of the city’s many parks with a coffee and pastry.
 You’ll have a beautiful backdrop of autumn colors for that mandatory IG photo.